mwmahlberg/flux-training/basic-flux/step6/text.md

 Create a file `helm-repo.yaml` in `mycluster/clusters/killercoda/podinfo/`{{}} with the  content below.

 > Note: The directory was created automatically for your convenience.
+---
+> Also note: You need to make sure to use the correct branch.

 ```
 ---